wnebyte/j-cli/README.md

         // code
     }
 The resulting Command Object will have the same name as the annotated Java Method, <br/>
-and its Argument Objects will have the same names as their respective Java Parameters<br/>
+and its Argument Objects will have the same name as their respective Java Parameters<br/>
 (that is if the proper [compiler options](#build) have been set, otherwise their names will default to arg0 and arg1).